Technology-for-the-Poorest-Billion/2024-IMMI/www/appLayout.md

 </p>

 Once you've entered your thoughts and feelings for the day, just click the tick icon in the top right corner and go back to the diary page and click the refresh button in the top right corner.
 The Diary page should update with your entry which you can edit whenever.
 The data is stored privately on the web browser which only you have access to.
-This data will be available to see on the data page.

 ### Data Page
 <p align="center">